 You usually have to repay the benefit advance within 3 months, but in some circumstances you have up to 6 months to pay back the money.

-Find out more about short-term benefit advances if you claim universal credit.
+Find out more from Turn2Us about short-term benefit advances if you claim jobseeker's allowance or income support.

 Food, fuel and furniture in a crisis

 If you’re in extreme financial hardship, your nearest council can sometimes help you with food, energy costs and essential household items.